henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseHumanTestdata.md

 The different types of information present in the annotation file (annotations.gff) are separated into independent file into the "annotationByType" directory.
 This is useful for a number of applications, like visualizing it as separate tracks in a genome browser.
 Or to compute some intersting numbers from the gene models.

-This should contains a bunch of files, including 'maker.gff' - which contains the actual gene models.
+This should contains a bunch of files, including '**maker.gff**' - which contains the actual gene models.

 ### Inspect the gene models